 takeown /F " C:\Windows\PolicyDefinitions\en-US\Microsoft-Windows-Geolocation-WLPAdm.adml" /A

-Once the command prompt shows Success message, you are done.
+Once the command prompt shows a Success message, you are done.

-Ensure that \en-US\ part in the second command is right for your circumstance, otherwise write different locale.
+Ensure that \en-US\ part in the second command is right for your circumstance, otherwise, write different locales.

 To find out your locale read the locale subfolder in the directory